12 Great Indoor PE Games For Kids

 #1: Relay Races

-Kids typically love relay races and they help develop teamwork and leadership skills.
+Kids typically love relay races, which help develop teamwork and leadership skills.

-The simplest form of indoor relay races is just having the kids run laps of the gym or indoor PE space.
+The simplest indoor relay race involves having the kids run laps of the gym or indoor PE space.

-Have each runner take one lap and then tag or pass a baton to a teammate.
+Have each runner take one lap and tag or pass a baton, beanbag, or whatever you have on hand to a teammate.
 The race can involve several rounds through each team, depending on the age of the students.

 #2: Fitness Stations

-Examples of kids activity stations could be jumping rope, push-ups, sit-ups, plank, squats, burpees, jumping jacks, chair dips, resistance band side steps, high knees sprinting in place, side leg raises, or leg lifts, reverse crunches, and forward and reverse lunges.
+Examples of kids’ activity3Families Magazine. (n.d.).
+Families Magazine. https://www.familiesmagazine.com.au/ stations could include jumping rope, push-ups, sit-ups, planks, squats, burpees, jumping jacks, chair dips, resistance band side steps, high knees sprinting in place, side leg raises, or leg lifts, reverse crunches, and forward and reverse lunges.

 #3: Red Light, Green Light

-This classic indoor PE game is fun for young kids and it helps build listening skills and body control.
+This classic indoor PE game is fun for young kids and helps build listening skills and body control.
+Making the students “freeze” is also a great way to help classroom management for a rambunctious group.

 #4: Sharks and Minnows